mudverma/winterschool/labs/lab1.md

 Note: Observe the output of each command carefully and correlate it with some of the components described during the class.

 # Congratulations!
 You have successfully setup a single node local Kubernetes environment.
-In next lab we would try to deploy a single container applications.
+In next lab we would try to deploy a single container application.